 Over 15% of Canadians have some form of arthritis, and the rates of arthritis condition skyrocket in the senior demographic; one in three senior men and half of senior women report some form of arthritis.
+Arthritis comes in a variety of different forms but, it is a condition that affects the joints which causes pain, restricts mobility and diminishes the quality of life.
 While arthritis can mean any condition which affects the joints, it is typically linked to one of a handful of chronic conditions where the joints swell painfully, including rheumatoid arthritis and osteoarthritis.
 Arthritis conditions have different underlying causes, but you can manage their symptoms with similar steps, whatever the condition is.
+It is important to understand what arthritis is and identify what treatment is best for you.

 The first step to proper management is to consult with your doctor.
 They may prescribe you medications to treat the underlying condition, and they may advise you to purchase non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs are available over the counter; ibuprofen and naproxen fall under this classification.
 These drugs perform a dual function, reducing inflammation and providing pain relief.
 When speaking with your doctor, be sure to go over information about other medications you are taking, as well as to ask about any lifestyle changes you might be able to make.